 A six inch orange cake recipe that’s moist and full of bold orange flavor.
 It’s the perfect size cake for a small group!

-This orange flavored cake is one of the first cakes I ever made that became a regular favorite.
+This orange cake is one of the first cakes I ever made that became a regular favorite.
 It’s always a refreshing change from plain vanilla!
 Over the years, I have changed my recipe quite a few times but this one is hands down the best!

 Why I Like This Orange Cake Recipe